Ludwig van Beethoven: Goethe

 At the end of 1809, Beethoven was commissioned to write incidental music for Goethe's play Egmont.
 The result (an overture, and nine additional entractes and vocal pieces, Op.
 84), which appeared in 1810, fit well with Beethoven's heroic style and he became interested in Goethe, setting three of his poems as songs (Op.
 83) and learning about him from a mutual acquaintance, Bettina Brentano (who also wrote to Goethe at this time about Beethoven).
 Other works of this period in a similar vein were the F minor String Quartet Op.
 95, to which Beethoven gave the subtitle Quartetto serioso, and the Op.
 97 Piano Trio in B♭ major, known from its dedication to his patron Rudolph, as the Archduke Trio.

 In the spring of 1811, Beethoven became seriously ill, with headaches and high fever.
 His doctor Johann Malfatti recommended he take a cure at the spa of Teplitz (now Teplice in the Czech Republic), where he wrote two more overtures and sets of incidental music for dramas, this time by August von Kotzebue – King Stephen Op.
 117 and The Ruins of Athens Op.
-113. Advised again to visit Teplitz in 1812, he met there with Goethe, who wrote: "His talent amazed me; unfortunately he is an utterly untamed personality, who is not altogether wrong in holding the world to be detestable, but surely does not make it any more enjoyable ... by his attitude."
+113. Advised again to visit Teplitz in 1812, he met there with Goethe, who wrote of Beethoven: "His talent amazed me; unfortunately he is an utterly untamed personality, who is not altogether wrong in finding the world detestable, but surely he does not make it any more enjoyable... by his attitude."
 Beethoven wrote to his publishers Breitkopf and Härtel, "Goethe delights far too much in the court atmosphere, far more than is becoming in a poet."
 But following their meeting he began a setting for choir and orchestra of Goethe's Meeresstille und glückliche Fahrt (Calm Sea and Prosperous Voyage), Op.
 112, completed in 1815.
 After it was published in 1822 with a dedication to the poet, Beethoven wrote to him: "The admiration, the love and esteem which already in my youth I cherished for the one and only immortal Goethe have persisted."